 In 2016, a putative class action was filed in federal court in New York against UBS and numerous other banks on behalf of a putative class of persons and entities who had indirectly purchased FX instruments from a defendant or co-conspirator in the US.
 The complaint asserts claims under federal and state antitrust laws.
-In response to defendants' motion to dismiss, plaintiffs agreed to dismiss their complaint.
-In April and June 2017, two new putative class actions were filed in federal court in New York against UBS and numerous other banks on behalf of different proposed classes of indirect purchasers of currency, and a consolidated complaint was filed on 30 June 2017.
+In response to defendants' motion to dismiss, plaintiffs have sought to amend their complaint.

 In 2015, UBS was added to putative class actions pending against other banks in federal court in New York and other jurisdictions on behalf of putative classes of persons who had bought or sold physical precious metals and various precious metal products and derivatives.
 The complaints in these lawsuits assert claims under the antitrust laws and the CEA, and other claims.
 In October 2016, the court in New York granted UBS's motions to dismiss the putative class actions relating to gold and silver.
-Plaintiffs in those cases sought to amend their complaints to add new allegations about UBS, which the court granted.
+Plaintiffs in those cases are seeking to amend their complaints to add new allegations about UBS.
 In March 2017, the court in New York granted UBS's motion to dismiss the platinum and palladium action.
-In May 2017, plaintiffs filed an amended complaint that did not allege claims against UBS.